Bloody Brotherhood: Plot

-Cheung Ka-wah (Andy Lau) and his older brother, Ka-wai (David Lam) are entering Hong Kong illegally with their parents on a refugee ship.
-During the way, their sickly mother dies due to lack of oxygen in the deck before the Chinese coast guards approach the ship leading to a firefight between the guards and the refugees on ship and their father was killed in the gunfire.
+Cheung Ka-wah (Andy Lau) and his older brother, Ka-wai (David Lam) are attempting to enter Hong Kong illegally with their parents on a refugee ship.
+During the way, their sickly mother dies due to a lack of oxygen on the deck before the Chinese coast guards approach the ship, leading to a firefight between the guards and the refugees on board, and their father was killed in the gunfire.
 Ka-wah picks up a pistol and fires at the guards being getting shot and jumps into the sea, successfully sneaking into Hong Kong and was rescued by a boat girl, Kiu (Irene Wan), and her grandfather who nurse him back to health.
 On the other hand, Ka-wai was captured and deported back to mainland China and forced to work as a labour in a mine quarry.

 After arriving in for Hong Kong, Ka-wai is unable to sustain a long term job due to getting into fights with other workers who bully him for being from China, so he decides to set up a stall selling Red bean ice in Sai Wan, but triad thugs arrive to extort protection fee from him and he beats them up and his stall was destroyed during the process.
 Angered, Ka-wah confronts their boss, Tong Fai (Michael Chan) in Wan Lai Tea Room, where Fai was gambling against his rival in the same triad, Fat Hoi (Shum Wai), in a bird fight.
 Ka-wah storms in the tea room and destroys Fai's bird cage and beats up several of his henchmen before being outnumbered, but Fai recognizes Ka-wah's courage and fighting skills and takes him as his underling and treats him like a son.

 Meanwhile, Fat Hoi convinces his boss (Ku Feng) to traffick cocaine but Fai opposes it, which their boss agrees, so Fat Hoi retaliates by hiring outside thugs from a triad in Sheung Wan to start on fight in Ka-wah and Kiu's wedding.
 Their boss finds out about this and punishes Fat Hoi, who bites back by framing Fai for cocaine possession, which causes the latter to be sentenced to prison for seven years.
 Fai persuades Ka-wah to leave as far away as possible can to avoid any danger, so he moves to Keelung, Taiwan with Kiu and, changing his name to Cheung Tin-chau, and works in a shipping company owned by the latter's uncle.
 With Fai in prison, Fat Hoi was able to manipulate his boss into dealing with Thai drug lords and do big business.